wdmuthiora/Movies-repository/README.md

-# ANDROID IP 1
+# ANDROID IP 2

-This is an Android Application that allows a user to search for cartoons.
+This is an Android Application that allows a user to search for Movies and their details, via the IMDB - Internet Movie Database API.

 ## Project Setup Instructions